ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-08-08-Selecting-Team-Members.markdown

 **Response from Mark Nicolussi:**

 I coach a school sponsored team, so I try and get the school to select a prioritised list of candidates based on primarily on interest and dedication, and then I invite from the top of the list until the slots are filled.
 It's not the greatest system.

+**Response from Faith Knudsen Bongiorno**

+We are doing application process for next season for four teams across grades 4th-8th.
+It will include resume, q/a on ap to be answered, teacher recommendation, and interview.

+**Response from Eden Cook**

+That's an awesome idea for an interview process.
+We're the only FLL in our STEM Club.
+We use a demerit system, so if we have a problem child, we cut them.
+I fill spots based on recommendations from our Jr team coach as her kids reach FLL age.

+**Response from Annelle Ertelt King**

+We started Rock City Robots in our living room with our kids and a couple of friends in 2008.
+Now, we have five teams running simultaneously from Jr FLL and FLL to FTC.
+We also did FRC for three years.
+As the interest grew, parents began taking over the coaching of one level so I could start the next one.
+We do charge an annual participation fee each year, and parents must help with fundraising.
+Email me at theteam@rockcityrobots.com and I will send you our JR FLL, FLL, or FTC team member handbook, if you are interested.

+Some meet in public library meeting areas, others at a local maker space, and one at the coach home.
+They pick the meeting time, place, and frequency.
+We interview prospective team members, requiring them to research the announced challenge theme and present their idea for a solution at the interview.
+It kind of makes it clear that this isn't about just LEGO!

+**Response from Jennifer Husson Seitz**

+Is there any possibility that your school administration would allow parents to help coach teams or that you might be able to get more teachers involved coaching teams where you can provide guidance/mentorship to the coaches?
+One of the biggest ways of expanding the opportunity is to provide support for first-year coaches.
+As many of us know, that first year is overwhelming.
+But if somebody knew they would have assistance/guidance to navigate it, they may be more willing to take on the challenge.
+That doesn’t answer your selection question, but may resolve some of the “10 kids Max” challenge.
+However, after trying to manage kids that truly have zero interest, there really should be some selection criteria to determine their commitment level.
+Sorry I can’t help with that.

+**Response from Stephanie Ping Stoccardo**

+My son is on a school team and we paid $150 for the year.
+If they happen to make it to worlds I’m sure there would be fun raising or something that boy that we need to be done to get them there

+** Response from Jennifer Langston Saylor**

+I do try-outs, but I have found that some parents want their children to participate when the kids have no real interest which causes commitment issues.
+This year I had the students and parents sign contracts where a mandatory $500 fundraising fee would be due at the time of our first competition.
+Each student also had a $75 commitment fee which was due September 15.

+** Response from Ryan Evans**

+I decided to only run 2 teams this year but was talked into running 3.
+Thankfully I had a second 'coach' come on board this year, but that still had problems.
+Also, all of my kids pay.
+It's an extra curricular extension activity, so they all pitch in $30 each to cover cost of registration and the mats.

+My selection process will change next year, as my well hand picked teams only worked with reasonable success this year.
+Only one truly excelled and one virtually imploded.
+I've decided to run them as one collective for a little while longer and then see who makes the team after a few weeks.
+Consistent effort and interest will be crucial for continued involvement.

+I had 60+ kids apply for the 30 spots, but I would gladly have swapped 3 or 4 of them out after about a month of laziness and silliness.

+**Response from Jason Baber**

+Enlist the help of the parents.
+Tell them that they will have to come be involved in running the team and fundraising.